Skip to main content

 2. Create a Kubernetes service account

-3. Create a GCP service account with Storage Object Admin role
+3. Create a GCP service account with Storage Admin role (see note above on why Object Admin alone isn't enough)

 4. Bind the accounts: